RLIE: Rule Generation with Logistic Regression, Iterative Refinement, and Evaluation for Large Language Models: Method

 \textbf{Individual Rule Application}.
-For any samples $x_{i}$ and candidate rule ${h}_j^{(1)}$, we prompt an LLM to obtain a local, ternary judgment as $z_{i, j}$ means the evaluation results of applying the $j$-th rule on the $i$-th sample where $+1$ indicates a positive prediction, $-1$ a negative prediction and $0$ signifies the rule is not applicable (``abstain'').
-Allowing abstention is crucial for explicitly modeling rule coverage, reducing misclassifications, and enabling sparse, robust combinations in the subsequent stage.
+For each candidate rule $h_j^{(1)}$ and sample $x_i$ from the whole training set, we query an LLM-based judge to produce a ternary judgment \( z_{i,j}^{(1)}=\mathrm{LLM}\!\left(x_i,\,h_j^{(1)}\right)\in\{-1,0,+1\}, \) where $+1$ and $-1$ indicate predictions for the positive and negative class, respectively, and $0$ denotes abstention when the LLM {deems the rule inapplicable} to sample $x_i$.
+This explicitly models rule coverage and mitigates spurious forced predictions, facilitating sparse and robust aggregation in the subsequent stage.